5 universities that are schooling their peers on content marketing

 There is no quick and easy solution for attracting students to your university.
 Launching a short paid campaign right before the applications close for the semester probably won’t bring you any results.

-Content marketing covers all stages of the decision-making funnel and if done well, it will ensure you have contact with your prospective students at each stage of their decision-making process.
+University content marketing covers all stages of the decision-making funnel and if done well, it will ensure you have contact with your prospective students at each stage of their decision-making process.
 The best part is that much of the content you’ve created will keep bringing in traffic and leads long after this years’ student intake have graduated.